ifynwosu/curatedBreastCancerDatasets/README.md

 # Data_Paper
-My R code for generating parsing gene expresion data and metadata for the data paper
+My R code for parsing gene expresion data and metadata for the curated breast cancer datasets